W. G. Grace: The United South and the first overseas tour

 1871 was a great year for Grace on the field, but it was marred by the death of his father in December.
 Grace and his younger brother Fred still lived with their mother, who had been left just enough to retain the family home in Downend.
 As medical students (Fred started his course in the autumn of 1872), the brothers faced considerable outlay in addition to their living expenses, and it became imperative for them to make what they could out of cricket, especially the United South of England Eleven (USEE).

 USEE had been formed by Ned Willsher in 1865 but the heyday of the travelling teams was over and their organisers were desperate to feature new attractions.
 In 1872, USEE played six matches, including games in Edinburgh and Glasgow, Grace's first visit to Scotland.

 The Graces had formally joined the club in 1870, playing for expenses only.
 As its match organisers, however, they also received wages.
 They had to find gaps in the first-class fixture list and then pull together a team to visit a location where a suitable profit could be made.
-It has been estimated that the standard fee paid to the USEE was £100 for a three-day match with £5 (£) each going to the nine professionals in the team and the other £45 (£) to WG and Fred.
-Otherwise, Grace played for expenses but these were loaded as, for example, he is known to have claimed £15 per appearance for Gloucestershire and £20 for representing the Gentlemen.
+It has been estimated that the standard fee paid to the USEE was £100 for a three-day match, with £5 (£) each going to the nine professionals in the team and the other £45 (£) to WG and Fred.
+Otherwise, Grace played for expenses; however, even these were loaded, as, for example, he is known to have claimed £15 per appearance for Gloucestershire and £20 for representing the Gentlemen.
 To put it in context, a domestic servant earned less than £50 a year.